EskiMoThor/GetDataProject/README.md

 If the function is used without an argument it defaults to using the current working directory.

-A detailed description of the output can be found in the Codebook file.
+A detailed description of the output can be found in the CodeBook file.

 ## tidy_means()